dobtco/wintersmith-knowledge-base/contents/articles/screendoor/questions/managing_questions.md

 ![Viewing questions asked for a project.](../images/questions_2.png)

 By default, Screendoor only shows you questions that have not yet been answered.
-Select &ldquo;All questions&rdquo; in the sidebar to view those that have already received answers.
+Select "All questions" in the sidebar to view those that have already received answers.

 ### Answering and editing questions